Reflections (concert residency): Synopsis and recordings

-The concert opened with an overture of Irene Cara's "Fame" as two female singers portraying younger versions of Velasquez each took turns singing verses from the song.
-Velasquez appeared onstage and accompanied the singers as the number continued, transitioning directly into Gloria Estefan's "Rhythm Is Gonna Get You".
-Next, she sang the ballad "Break It to Me Gently" by Angela Bofill, before performing a medley of Sheena Easton's songs.
-After the performance, Velasquez sat centerstage and began a Sharon Cuneta tribute number.
-It was followed by a duet of Velasquez's songs with Jona Viray.
+The concert opened with an overture of Irene Cara's "Fame".
+Two female performers portraying younger versions of Velasquez each took turns singing verses from the song.
+Velasquez then appeared onstage and joined the singers as the performance continued.
+She then transitioned directly into Gloria Estefan's "Rhythm Is Gonna Get You" accompanied by dancers.
+She followed this with the ballad "Break It to Me Gently" by Angela Bofill, before performing a medley of Sheena Easton's "For Your Eyes Only", "I Wouldn't Beg for Water", and"Almost Over You".
+After this, she sat centerstage and spoke of her admiration for Sharon Cuneta and proceeded with a performance of the latter's movie themes.
+Velasquez was then joined by Jona Viray for a duet number.

-The next segment started with a medley of the Spice Girls's hits.
+The next segment began with a medley of songs popularized by English girl group Spice Girls, including "2 Become 1", "Holler", "Say You'll Be There", "Wannabe", and "Who Do You Think You Are".
 The set list continued with a tribute number to Kuh Ledesma.
 She then performed a cover of Anita Baker's "Just Because".
-The next number saw Velasquez perform a medley of Mariah Carey's "Butterfly", "Never Too Far", and "My All", before proceeding with songs from the soundtrack of Whitney Houston's 1992 romantic film The Bodyguard.
-She closed the show with an encore performance of Christina Aguilera's Reflection.
+Velasquez then performed a medley of Mariah Carey's "Butterfly", "Never Too Far", and "My All", followed by the signature songs from the soundtrack of Whitney Houston's 1992 romantic film The Bodyguard.
+The show ended with an encore performance of Christina Aguilera's Reflection.

-The concert was aired as a television special on GMA Network in 2006.
-That same year, Velasquez was awarded Female Entertainer of the Year at the 36th Box Office Entertainment Awards for the production.
+Reflections aired as a television special on GMA Network in 2006.
+For the production, Velasquez was awarded Female Entertainer of the Year at the 36th Box Office Entertainment Awards.